-3. Member States may conclude cooperation agreements, providing for exchanges of information, with the competent authorities of third countries only if the information disclosed is subject to guarantees of professional secrecy at least equivalent to those referred to in this Article.
+3. Member States may conclude cooperation agreements, providing for exchanges of information, with the competent authorities of third countries or with authorities or bodies of third countries as defined in paragraphs (5) and (6) only if the information disclosed is subject to guarantees of professional secrecy at least equivalent to those referred to in this Article.
+Such exchange of information must be for the purpose of performing the supervisory task of the authorities or bodies mentioned.